No booking fees on the app

 Leeds to Liverpool Lime Street train travel guide

-The train journey from Leeds to Liverpool Lime Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Leeds, you can get to Liverpool Lime Street in just 1h 44m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Leeds to Liverpool Lime Street is efficient and offers a scenic and comfortable experience.
+With frequent departures from Leeds, you can reach Liverpool Lime Street in just 1h 54m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking